kidsneuro-lab/vdjpuzzle/README.md

 `export PATH=/path_to_vdjpuzzle_dir/bin:$PATH`

 VDJPuzzle requires the [Ensembl reference genome](https://ccb.jhu.edu/software/tophat/igenomes.shtml).
 Other reference genome can be utilized (see details below).
 This contains the bowtie index and genome annotation required to run VDJPuzzle.
+The latest human genome reference can be downloaded from this link [Humanx38](https://unsw-my.sharepoint.com/:f:/g/personal/z5168329_ad_unsw_edu_au/EvKq-aVsVDlFq3Imjjr80qsBUTF34oyyVfWmtZGqYerjWw?e=65sEV4)

 run an example with `nohup vdjpuzzle Example --bowtie-index=path_to_bt2_index/genome --gtf=path_to_gene_annotations.gtf > LOG.txt &` from the VDJPuzzle directory, you can run it on a different directory but make sure that "Example" is pointing to the Example directory in this repository.